 Applications to match fund 2019-20 and 2020-21 pupillages are invited between 3 September and 22 October 2018.
 Decisions will be communicated during the week commencing 5 November.
-Information on how to apply will be published on this page shortly.
+Please click here to make your application.

 Author: Nathalie Lieven QC, Chair, COIC Pupillage Matched Funding Grants Committee

 We are a set with a long-standing commitment to publicly funded work.
 The legal aid cuts that have been imposed over many years have affected many of the most vulnerable in our society, resulting in whole classes of people not being able to afford access to justice.
 At the same time fees have been slashed, with the unsurprising result that chambers doing large amounts of publicly funded work have had to review and reconsider the viability of offering pupillage.